upbound/up/docs/commands.md

           `UP_INSECURE_SKIP_TLS_VERIFY`): Skip verifying TLS certificates.
     - Behavior: Invalidates the session token for the default profile or one specified with `--profile`.
+- `install-completions`
+    - This command outputs shell commands that you can use to configure tab completion in your shell.
+You can run the output directly, or install it in your shell profile (e.g. .bashrc).
+Once the completion commands have been installed, you can use the tab key to auto-complete up commands.

 **Flags:**